jkmills78/jkmills78.github.io/mvvmexample.md

 <p>

 Begin with building the **ViewModel** first.
-The class must implement the `INotifyPropertyChanged` interface, declare a `PropertyChangedEventHandler` event, and create a method to raise the event (source: <a href="https://docs.microsoft.com/en-us/dotnet/framework/wpf/data/how-to-implement-property-change-notification">MSDN: How to Implement Property Change Notification</a>).
+The class must implement the `INotifyPropertyChanged` interface, declare a `PropertyChangedEventHandler` event, and create a method to raise the event (source: <a href="https://docs.microsoft.com/en-us/dotnet/framework/wpf/data/how-to-implement-property-change-notification" target="_blank">MSDN: How to Implement Property Change Notification</a>).
 Next, declare a field and a corresponding property, making sure to call the `OnPropertyChanged()` method in the property's `set` accessor.
 The constructor in the below example is being used to demonstrate that the `Model` provides the data to the `ViewModel`.

 ```cs
 using System;